mohamedyd/awesome_resources/README.md

 	- Knowledge bases with neural networks
 	- Adversarial methods and advanced search algorithms

+* [Learn Computer Vision From Top Universities](https://medium.com/mlearning-ai/learn-computer-vision-from-top-universities-bb6019be74d2): the article provides courses in several domains, including image and signal processing, computer vision, machine learning and deep learning for computer vision, programming for Computer Vision, and Photogrammetry.

+* [Learn AI from Top Universities Through these 10 Courses](https://pub.towardsai.net/learn-ai-from-top-universities-through-these-10-courses-13e7a8d3957b): This article introduces ten courses from top universities that will help you to have a better understanding of different concepts in AI and ML.

 ## Datasets, Pretrained Models, and ML Problems

 * [32 datasets to uplift your skills in data science](https://datasciencedojo.com/blog/datasets-data-science-skills/): An archive of 32 datasets to use to practice and improve your skills as a data scientist.
 The data sets are categorized according to varying difficulty levels to be suitable for everyone.